cartertinney/iot-operations-sdks/doc/reference/command-errors.md

 The following table illustrates, for each error condition in a response message, which Akri.Mqtt error the `CommandInvoker` should surface.
 If a response message has multiple error conditions, the `CommandInvoker` is free to select from among the appropriate errors.
-For comprehensivess, the table includes rows illustrating conditions that are not considered to be errors; these responses should be processed as normal.
+For comprehensiveness, the table includes rows illustrating conditions that are not considered to be errors; these responses should be processed as normal.

 Response messages that indicate remotely detected errors in request messages should be processed liberally.
 Instead of checking for detailed consistency between status codes and which supplemental properties are included, the invoker should relay the remote error as best it can.